davekinkead/thesis/paper.coffee.md

 The number of polities a space is partitioned into plays only a limited role in individual-majority preference fidelity.
 As the space is partioned into increasing numbers of polities, fidelity increases slightly when preference are highly clustered, but the influence of partition number is significantly less than the impact of preference clustering.

-The key implication from this analysis is that accounts of democratic authority based on preference realisation and fidelity of individual with group preference, require an account of democratic inclusion that ensures:
+The key implication from this analysis is that accounts of democratic authority based on preference realisation and the fidelity of individual with group preference require an account of democratic inclusion that ensures that:

 1. Polities are sufficiently small.
-2. Voters in polities are highly clustered.
+2. Voters are sufficiently homogeneous in preference.

 Restated, where we draw political boundaries is irrelevant for content-relative accounts of democracy if the distribution of voters by preference is highly clustered.
 Where we draw boundaries is very important however, when the distribution of voters by preference is uniform.
 The Boundary Problem only becomes a problem for content-relative justifications of democracy when homogeneity of voter preferences is low within polities but high between them.